Update on province-wide shutdown

 Can dentists ask patients about their COVID-19 vaccination status?

-The Ministry of Health COVID-19 Patient Screening Guidance distinguishes between patients who have and have not been fully immunized* against COVID-19.
-Additional screening questions are now required for patients who are not fully immunized against COVID-19.
+The Ministry screening self-assessment distinguishes between patients who have and have not been fully immunized* against COVID-19.

 *A fully immunized individual is defined as any individual >14 days after receiving their second dose of a two-dose COVID-19 vaccine series or their first dose of a one-dose COVID-19 vaccine series (i.e. Johnson and Johnson).

-All patients must be screened using this form and treated accordingly.
+All patients must be screened using the self-assessment and treated accordingly.
 The protocols described in the College’s guidance document COVID-19: Managing infection risks during in-person dental care apply to patients based on their screening status, not their vaccination status.
 Dentists must follow appropriate precautions for all patients based on their screening results for COVID-19.

 If a patient refuses to answer the background question (Question 1) or refuses to disclose their COVID-19 immunization status, the dentist may note this refusal in the patient’s record and proceed to ask the screening questions.